top of page

 Myprodol Suspension

-Cough syrup is quite a toughy for the very little ones because there aren't very many that are safe for under 3 year olds.
-Many pharmacies have brands that contain ammonium chloride, but research has found that there isn't much evidence to suggest that this really works.
+Cough syrup can be quite a challenge for the tiny ones because there aren't many options that are safe for children under 3 years old.
+Many pharmacies offer brands that contain ammonium chloride, but research has found little evidence to suggest that this ingredient is effective.
 Cough syrups that contain dried ivy leaf, on the other hand, have been proven to reduce mucus in the airway.
-Cough syrups such as Prospan are herbal combinations that include dried ivy leaf and are safe from birth.
+Cough syrups, such as Prospan, are herbal combinations that include dried ivy leaf and are safe for use from birth.
 This is something that I definitely always have in my medicine box.

 Prospan Cough Syrup